Reduce Patient No-Show Rates with Evidence-Based Strategies | FullscriptPractice Management

 It’s helpful to differentiate these instances by appointment type (new visit, follow-up visit, procedure appointments, in-person vs. telehealth, etc.).

-Impact on Clinical Operations
+Impact on clinical operations

 The consequences of missed appointments extend beyond the empty slot on the schedule.
 No-shows can: